Please click below to download our Native Plant Brochure

 For more than thirty years, The Garden Club of Jackson has supported our community through hands-on projects, educational opportunities, and numerous fundraisers.
-We are grateful for you and the many others who have partnered with us over the years.
-We feel now more than ever that it is incumbent upon us to serve as leaders in pursuit of a healthy, flourishing, stable environment for our families, neighbors, and future generations.
-Our community needs collaborative, impactful, and sustainable practices to promote healthy landscapes and water in our local private and public spaces.
+We feel now more than ever that our community needs collaborative, impactful, and sustainable practices to promote healthy landscapes and water in our local private and public spaces.

-This year we are focusing on conservation education and asking for your help as we launch our Mississippi Native Plant Initiative.
-Because native plants are critical to the health of our local environment and essential components of vital habitats, the native plant initiative is a natural first step in conservation education.
+One way we can do this is to promote the GCJ’s Mississippi Native Plant Initiative.
+Because native plants are critical to the health of our local environment and essential components of vital habitats, we think the native plant initiative is a natural first step in conservation education.

 Your partnership is vital as we work to create a healthier environment for all Mississippians.
 We are excited about this opportunity and hope that you will join us in our efforts.